brendondalaba/tldr-bible/src/content/bible/28-hosea.md

 group: 'Minor Prophets'
 ---

-# Hosea
-*The God Who Loves the Unfaithful*

-> “I will heal their backsliding, I will love them freely.” — **Hosea 14:4**

-Hosea’s story is a living picture of God’s love toward His people.
-Through the prophet’s painful marriage to an unfaithful wife, God reveals His own faithful heart — one that refuses to give up on those who wander away.
-Even in judgment, His mercy is still reaching out, calling His people back home.

----

 ## Overview
 God calls Hosea to marry **Gomer**, a woman who would be unfaithful to him.
 Their marriage becomes a symbol of Israel’s spiritual adultery — chasing idols instead of remaining loyal to God.